Azure-Samples/azure-sdk-for-python-storage-blob-upload-download/README.md

 products:
 - azure
 - azure-storage
-description: "A simple sample project to help you get started using Azure Storage with python as the development language."
+description: "How to upload and download blobs from Azure Blob Storage with Python."
-urlFragment: azure-sdk-storage-blobs
+urlFragment: upload-download-blobs-python
 ---

-# Quickstart with Azure Storage Blobs SDK for Python
+# How to upload and download blobs from Azure Blob Storage with Python

 ## SDK Versions
 In this sample, you will find the following folders:
-* **[storage-blobs-python-quickstart-v3](./storage-blobs-python-quickstart-v3)** - references Storage Blobs SDK v3.0
+* **v11** - references Storage Blobs SDK v11
-* **[storage-blobs-python-quickstart-v4](./storage-blobs-python-quickstart-v4)** - references Storage Blobs SDK v12.0.0
+* **v12** - references Storage Blobs SDK v12

 ## Prerequisites

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [free account] before you begin.

-## Create a Storage Account using the Azure Portal
+### Create a Storage Account using the Azure Portal

 Step 1 : Create a new general-purpose Storage Account to use for this tutorial.

-*  Go to the [Azure Portal](https://portal.azure.com) and log in using your Azure account.
+*  Go to the [Azure Portal] and log in using your Azure account.
 *  Select **New** > **Storage** > **Storage account**.
 *  Select your Subscription.
 *  For `Resource group`, create a new one and give it a unique name.